Los Angeles Girlfriend Getaway Guide: 48 Hours With Your Girls In LA

 Grand Central Market in DTLA

-The Broad is a contemporary art museum located in downtown Los Angeles founded by Eli and Edythe Broad.
-There are over 2000 works of art in the collection.
-I have been dying to visit the Broad Museum forever but I haven’t been to LA all that much since I moved out of the city last spring.
-Tickets are always booked up but I made sure to set something up for this visit!!
-My only suggestion is if you like quiet museums try to book an earlier ticket than later because it does get really busy.
-There is a day of ticket line but those tend to go for over an hour or more these days.
+The Broad is a contemporary art museum located in downtown Los Angeles founded by Eli and Edythe Broad with over 2000 works of art in its collection.
+I have been dying to visit the Broad but rarely go up to L considering I only live two hours south.
+Tickets are always booked up but I made sure to arrange some for this trip.
+My only suggestion is if you like quiet museums try to book an earlier ticket time.
+It does get really busy.
+If you didn’t book tickets in advance, you can line up for tickets the day of but the line is very long.

 Photo credit: Arcade Original